Consumer edition active

 Less common causes

-Acute cough may also result from a foreign body (such as a piece of food or a piece of a toy) inhaled into the lungs (aspiration) or less common respiratory infections such as pneumonia, pertussis (whooping cough), or tuberculosis.
+Acute cough may also result from a foreign body (such as a piece of food or a piece of a toy) inhaled into the lungs (aspiration) or from less common respiratory infections such as pneumonia, pertussis (whooping cough), or tuberculosis.

 Evaluation of Cough in Children